vijishmadhavan/SkinDeep/README.md

 # Synthetic data generation

-To do such a project we need lot of image pairs, I couldnt find any such dataset so I opted for synthetic data.
+To do such a project we need lot of image pairs, I couldn't find any such dataset so I opted for synthetic data.

-(1) Overlaying Apdrawing dataset image pairs along with some background removed tattoo designs, This can be easily done using Python Opencv.
+(1) Overlaying APDrawing dataset image pairs along with some background removed tattoo designs, This can be easily done using Python OpenCV.

 (2) Apdrawing dataset has line art pairs which will mimic tattoo lines, this will help the model to learn and remove those lines.

-(3) Apdrawing dataset only has portrait head shots, For full body images I ran my previous ArtLine(https://github.com/vijishmadhavan/ArtLine) project and overlayed the output with the input image.
+(3) APDrawing dataset only has portrait head shots, For full body images I ran my previous ArtLine(https://github.com/vijishmadhavan/ArtLine) project and overlayed the output with the input image.

 ![Imgur](https://i.imgur.com/RYSBhcg.jpg)